 So I can fix my body and also help others.
-So I can give hope to those who are also struggling with health problems, most of which are all hormone-related.
+So I can give hope to those who are also struggling with health problems, most of which are hormone-related.

 Fortunately, my so-called “obsessiveness”, or what I call PASSION, turned that dream into a reality and I’m fortunate and grateful that I get to help thousands and millions of people around the world because of the internet.